 During the reporting year, waste recycling rose to 31% compared to 28% in FY 2019, and water recycling rate was 39% (FY 2019: 36%).
-We have been certified as 2.41 times water positive company which means that we add 2.41 times more water than we use for our operations.
+We have been certified as 2.41 times water positive company.

 During the year, India's first dry tailing plant was commissioned at Zawar Mine to reduce fresh water consumption by enhancing recovery of process water up to 90%, improving tailing dam structural stability and reducing water footprint.

 For effective metal recovery, a second ancillary plant was completed for treatment of process residues at Chanderiya Lead-Zinc Smelter and a project to recover sodium sulphate crystal from RO Reject was commissioned at Dariba Zinc Smelter.